-Kaboccha, or Japanese winter pumpkin (squash), is a staple in Japanese cuisine.
-It appears in many different dishes but my favorite way to enjoy kaboccha is as a croquette, which in Japanese is called a korokke.
+Kaboccha, a Japanese winter pumpkin (squash), is a staple in Japanese cuisine.
+It appears in many different dishes, but a favorite way to enjoy kaboccha is as a croquette, which in Japanese is called a korokke.
 Traditional Japanese korokke is made with potatoes and is often mixed with ingredients such as ground beef, onions, corn, or other vegetables, or curry seasoning.

 - Canola cooking spray

-- 1 - 2 teaspoons olive oil
+- 1 to 2 teaspoons olive oil

-- 1 small brown onion (or 1/2 medium brown onion)
+- 1 small yellow onion

-- 1 egg
+- 1 large egg

-- 2 cups panko bread crumbs
+- 2 cups panko breadcrumbs

 - Canola oil for frying

-Lay kabocha wedges on the sheets, lightly drizzle with olive oil, and gently season with salt and pepper.
+Lay kabocha wedges on the prepared baking sheet, lightly drizzle with olive oil, and gently season with salt and pepper.

 Bake for 45 minutes or until tender.
 Allow kabocha to cool.